kubernetes-sigs/gateway-api/geps/gep-1713/index.md

 This can be validated in the CRD schema.

 A parent resource MUST not set `spec.infrastructure.attachTo`.
-That is, we do not allow multiple tiers of Gateways chaining to each other; there is only a single parent with children..
+That is, we do not allow multiple tiers of Gateways chaining to each other; there is only a single parent with children.
 This can be validated in the CRD schema.

 A child resource cannot `attachTo` any resource that doesn't allow attachment (i.e. it does not specify `spec.infrastructure.allowedChildren` for `Gateway`s).